brandstrat-sas/omldeploytool/docker-compose/README.md

 (Change "YOUR_HOSTNAME" with the VM hostname/IPADDR  or localhost)

-Then you can send calls to DID 01177660010, an also send calls from an agent to this SIP account phone calling 1234567.
+Then you can send calls to DID 01177660010 to 01177660015, an also send calls from an agent to this IAX2 account phone calling 1234567.

 ## Configuring wombat dialer <a name="wombat_dialer"></a>